-Methley is probably the best Japanese plum (Prunus salicina) for growing in the UK.
+Methley is probably the most suitable of the Japanese-style plums for growing in the UK.

 Japanese plums are much more widely grown around the world (including in Europe, but not the UK) and therefore available in supermarkets year-round, so you have probably come across Methley or similar varieties.

-Like most Japanese plums, Methley is potentially a heavy cropper.
-However, it flowers very early (well before European varieties) and in the uncertain conditions of a UK spring, this can put the blossom at risk from frosts or bad weather.
+Methley is potentially a heavy cropper.
+However, it flowers very early in the spring - in early March, which is well before European plum varieties, and this can put the blossom at risk from frosts or bad weather.
 For this reason it is best grown in a sheltered location with a warm south-facing aspect.
 The blossom is more abundant than with European varieties, and this adds some ornamental interest.

 Advice on fruit tree pollination.